Eating

 The Cook's Recipe Manual

-This cookbook was published in 1943 as a guide for cooks in the Navy, Army, Air Force, munitions plants, camps, and schools.
-Each recipe makes approximately 100 servings, and they mainly include foods found in army rations.
+This cookbook was published in 1943 as a guide for cooks in the armed forces, munitions plants, camps, and schools.
+Each recipe makes approximately 100 servings, mainly mainly from ingredients that could be found in military rations.

 La Revue Populaire Décembre 1942